-Purposes - Assessments help us gather information about a child's development and learning, including cognitive skills, language, social-emotional development, approaches to learning, health, physical development and self-help skills.
-This information helps the teachers with curriculum development and planning.
-In some instances, it may provide us with important information about additional resources a child may need.
-The information gained from assessments enables us to arrange for appropriate developmental screenings and referrals for diagnostic assessments when necessary.
-We are able to use this information to identify children's interests and needs, to set goals for individual children, to describe the developmental progress and learning of each child, to improve curriculum, to adapt teaching practices, to make adjustments to the environment, and to help with planning program improvements.
+Assessments help us gather information about a child's development and learning, including cognitive skills, language, social-emotional development, approaches to learning, health, physical development and self-help skills.
+In some instances, it may provide us with important information about additional resources, developmental screenings aor referrals for diagnostic assessments a child may need.
+We use this information to identify children's interests and needs, to set goals for individual children, to describe the developmental progress and learning of each child, to guide curriculum, to adapt teaching practices, to make adjustments to the environment, and to help with planning program improvements.